There’s no better place to network with other companies than on LinkedIn.

 Your Company’s Photo

-When your potential customers open your LinkedIn profile they will see the first two sentences of your description.
-Using Slack’s examples you can read “On a mission to make your working life simpler, more pleasant and more productive.”
+When your potential customers open your LinkedIn profile, more often than not, they see the first two sentences of your description.

 - Job offers